nkdAgility/NKDAgility.com/site/content/resources/blog/2020/2020-03-30-live-webcast-slaying-the-dragons-and-how-to-successfully-descale-at-scale-agile-method/index.md

 ---
 title: Slaying the Dragons and How to Successfully Descale at Scale
-description: "Discover how to effectively scale agile practices in your organization.
-Learn the secrets of successful companies and transform your software delivery!"
+description: Discover how to effectively scale agile practices in your organization.
+Learn the secrets of successful companies and transform your software delivery!
 date: 2020-03-30
 creator: Martin Hinshelwood
 id: "44209"